 With a services account, you become eligible for requesting a vhost (HostServ), using the memo system (MemoServ), and managing/registering channels (ChanServ), among other things.
 These benefits go both ways: You cannot receive memos or operator powers from a registered user if you yourself are not registered with services.
 So, ideally, every user who plans on staying long-term should register an account.

-Important note: Registering with us obviously causes us to store more data about you than we otherwise would.
-All extra data pertaining to you is immediately deleted if you unregister your account (
+Important privacy note: Registering with us obviously causes us to store more data about you than we otherwise would.
+All extra data pertaining to you is immediately and permanently deleted if you drop your account (

 /nickserv help drop).